chipster/chipster-openshift/k3s/ldap.md

 LdapExtLoginModule is part of [PicketBox library](https://picketbox.jboss.org), which is already included in the Chipster container images.
 The LdapLoginModule chapter above shows how to configure the jaas.config in Chipster.
 Just change the `LdapLoginModule` part in the jaas.config with this `LdapExtLoginModule` configuration.

 Loggging from LdapExtLoginModule is enabled on `debug` level by default.
-If this is too much information, please see the [logging instructions](logging.md) to rise the level for example to `info`.
+If this is too much information, please see the [logging instructions](logging.md) to change the level to `info`, for example.

 Example configuration provided by Oliver Heil: